lupinelab/vmupdown/README.md

 # vmupdown
-vmupdown provides simple controls though an apache web site for Proxmox VMs & nodes.
-Specifically for my use case which is using a headless proxmox server as a workstation with multiple VMs sharing a single GPU and switching between them as required.
+A simple cweb gui Proxmox VMs & nodes.
+Specifically for the use case of using a headless proxmox server as a workstation with multiple VMs sharing a single GPU and switching between them as required.

 ![screenshot-1](images/vmupdown-1.png)

 It uses a Flask and Proxmoxer (https://github.com/proxmoxer/proxmoxer) to monitor status and control powering on/off VMs or nodes.
 It also includes basic detection of conflicts in VFIO pcie devices shared between VMs.

+The default credentials are admin:admin.
+The password can be changed once logged in.

 NB - Various assumptions on deployment platform are made in the below instructions, the below relates to Ubuntu.